-Let’s learn more about why there is such a strong connection between addiction and homelessness and what Phoenix addiction treatment options are available for those living on the streets.
+Let’s learn more about why there is such a strong connection between addiction and homelessness.
+Also learn what Phoenix addiction treatment options are available for those living on the streets.

 Homelessness, Addiction and Mental Illness

 Mental illness throws a wrench into things.
 It’s estimated that 33 percent of homeless people have a mental health disorder.
+This is high in comparison with the general population.
 Some of the most common mental disorders among homeless people are: